 No. 4: 'Be Right Back' (Season 2)

-Deciding the order of these final four episode was extremely difficult — all took turns at No. 1 during deliberations.
+Deciding the order of these final four episodes was insanely difficult — all took turns at No. 1 during deliberations.
 “Be Right Back” is a high-tech version of “The Monkey’s Paw,” about a woman (Hayley Atwell) who tries out a cutting edge service that synthetically recreates her dead boyfriend (Domhnall Gleeson).
 This is a moving exploration of grief and the drama’s most emotional hour.

 A story of two visitors (Gugu Mbatha-Raw and Mackenzie Davis) to a California beach town in 1987.
-Seldom has an episode of TV been more elevated by its final moments; the ending of “San Junipero” marries humanity, technology, and nostalgia with a stunning sequence that elevates everything we’ve seen before it.
+Seldom has an episode of TV been better served by its final moments; the ending of “San Junipero” marries humanity, technology, and nostalgia with a stunning two-minute masterfully edited sequence that elevates everything we’ve seen before it.
 Many Black Mirror episodes leave you feeling like you’ve survived a nightmare; this is a vision of the future — and the past — that you’ll long to relive.

 No. 1: 'The Entire History of You' (Season 1)

-From writer Jesse Armstrong, this is Black Mirror’s most archetypical example of its premise.
-“The Entire History of You” (itself an amazing title) takes a wholly plausible near-future tech innovation (the ability to record and replay whatever you see), then expertly squeezes it for every last ounce of its dark dramatic implication.
-While there are Black Mirror episodes you might enjoy more, and ones with finer performances, this hour’s execution by director Brian Welsh is sophisticated and flawless.
+Ranking Black Mirror episodes can feel like comparing apples to oranges to Toyotas.
+I recently re-watched this episode, wondering if it still earns the top slot.
+And it does.
+The episode (from writer Jesse Armstrong) is Black Mirror’s most archetypal example of its premise.
+“The Entire History of You” (itself an amazing title) takes a wholly plausible near-future tech innovation (the ability to record and replay whatever you see), then expertly squeezes it for every last ounce of its dark dramatic implication, constantly finding new ways to put a spin on a gripping domestic drama.
+While there are Black Mirror episodes you might enjoy more (this one is pretty cringy at times), and ones with finer performances, this hour’s execution is sophisticated and flawless.